TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 23/2 Chronicles 23.7.md

 ---

-And the Levites shall compass the king round about, every man with his weapons in his hand; and whosoever cometh into the house, let him be slain: and be ye with the king when he cometh in, and when he goeth out.
+The Levites shall surround the king, every man with his weapons in his hand.
+Whoever comes into the house, let him be slain.
+Be with the king when he comes in, and when he goes out."